lmc297/BTyper/README.md

 # BTyper
-## A computational tool for virulence-based classification of *Bacillus cereus* group isolates using nucleotide sequencing data
+## A computational tool for virulence-based classification of *Bacillus cereus* group isolates and/or antimicrobial resistance gene detection using nucleotide sequencing data

 ## Overview

 BTyper is a command-line tool that employs a combination of (i) virulence gene-based typing, (ii) multi-locus sequence typing (MLST), (iii) panC clade typing, and (iv) rpoB allelic typing to rapidly classify *B. cereus* group isolates using nucleotide sequencing data.

+Additionally, antimicrobial resistance (AMR) gene detection was added in BTyper version 2.0.0 (released 2017-06-29), a function that can be used with sequencing data from any bacterial species.

 The program, as well as the associated databases, can be downloaded from https://github.com/lmc297/BTyper.